lukerollins/transcriber-aide/README.md

 - **Update 6/13/20:** I think I might have solved both of the two struck through problems.

 - Occasionally we get people who leave two phone numbers and either of them could be used to call them back \(like a cellphone and landline number\).
 This means the transcriber have to do some extra editing after the fact.
 I'll have to see if there's a remedy.
 I'm guessing select boxes?

+- **Update 10/3/20:** Made some instructions for clearing the autofill function.
+It's in the `Alleviate_Worries.md` file.